Jazz & Grooves North of the 49th Parallel

 March 27, 2011 05:49 PM PDT

-This episode is dedicated to the many unsung Canadian jazz musicians whose music has always deserved to be heard by a much wider audience -particularly those like the late Nick Ayoub who died before most jazz headz had ever heard of him (do pick up the legit reissue of Ayoub's The Montreal Scene).
+'Maple Heat: Canada Deep Volume 2' is dedicated to the many unsung Canadian jazz musicians whose music has always deserved to be heard by a much wider audience -particularly those like the late Nick Ayoub who died before most jazz fans had ever heard of him.

 Episode 10: The Tracklisting